gatsbyjs/gatsby/docs/docs/unit-testing.md

 testing framework, it has lots of features that make it work particularly well with React.

-For this guide, we will be starting with `gatsby-starter-blog`, but the concepts should be the same or very similar for your site.
+For this guide, you will be starting with `gatsby-starter-blog`, but the concepts should be the same or very similar for your site.

 First you need to install Jest and some more required packages.
-We need to install Babel 7 as it's required by Jest.
+You need to install Babel 7 as it's required by Jest.

 ```sh